unibo-dtm-se-2025-MoneyMate/artifact/README.md

 Data Layer & Architecture: Giovanardi
 Repository: https://github.com/unibo-dtm-se-2025-MoneyMate/artifact

-For questions or support:
+For questions:
-- See docstrings and source.
+- Refer to docstrings and source
-- Open an issue on GitHub.
+- Open an issue on GitHub
-- Run tests to validate installation.
+- Run tests to validate the setup